What do marriage, appendectomies, and preparing for the Medical College Admissions Test (MCAT) have in common?

 There are all kinds of reasons you might fumble with MCAT practice questions or the actual test, only one of which comes down to you not knowing the content well enough or having forgotten it.
 And for that, there’s Brainscape to keep your knowledge fresh, alive, and vital, which is how to do well on the MCAT.

-The best approach doing well on the MCAT the first time is taking on (and learning from) practice questions, whether an MCAT question of the day or full-length practice exam.
+The best approach to do well on the MCAT the first time is to take on (and learning from) practice questions, whether an MCAT question of the day or a full-length practice exam.
 You need to see every missed question as an opportunity to re-evaluate your weaknesses.
 And hopefully, the strategies we’ve talked about will help you do exactly that.